Fraunhofer-AISEC/codyze-evaluator/documentation/docs/toe.md

 ## Extensions for OpenStack

-OpenStack's implementation provides several challenges for static analysis, which have been addressed by the OpenStack Checker:
+OpenStack's implementation provides several challenges for static analysis, which have been addressed by the Codyze Evaluator:

 ### Modularization of the Code